svision79/ThreatEventProcessing/README.md

 cd ThreatEventProcessingService
 go run teps/main.go
 ```
+Added startup load to postgres call: It will fetch events on startup and save to db

 go.work
 This project uses a go.work file to link both modules, allowing cross-package imports and shared model references.